 What Are Eating Disorders?

 Eating disorders are mental health conditions characterized by issues with food, weight gain, exercise, and control.
-While eating disorder symptoms vary in type and intensity, people with eating disorders generally fixate on how, when, and what they eat.
+While eating disorder symptoms vary based on the type of eating disorder and its intensity, people with eating disorders generally fixate on how, when, and what they eat.
 They often struggle with poor body image and low self-esteem and have a marked fear of gaining weight.

 Research shows that approximately 9% of the U.S population will have an eating disorder in their lifetime.
 And while many people assume people with eating disorders are underweight, fewer than 6% actually are.
 Next to opioid overdose, eating disorders are considered the most deadly mental illness, contributing to one death every 52 minutes.4